-In the past few years, the US-based online marketplace giant Amazon has made pretty rapid strut in the India’s fast-growing e-tail market.
+In the past few years, the US-based online marketplace giant Amazon has made pretty rapid strut in India’s fast-growing e-tail market.
 Though the Bangalore-based online marketplace- Flipkart is still holding the number one position, Amazon is not far behind in terms of gross sales.

 “Flipkart continues to remain ahead of Amazon India in terms of gross sales,” says the latest ET report.